Coherence Optimization and Best Complex Antipodal Spherical Codes: Conclusion

 \section{Conclusion}

 Within this contribution, we proposed a new approach to optimize the coherence of complex vector sets.
 Due to their tight relation, the presented results are also valuable in the fields of Grassmannian line packing and frame theory.
 The results of our presented algorithm show for a wide range of vector sets improved coherence values compared to other algorithms.
-The potential drawback of increased computational effort can be countered by utilizing an approximation which yields only slightly worse coherence results.
+Typically vector sets are searched off line and running time is not a major concern.
+However, the potential drawback of increased computational effort can be countered by utilizing faster numerical integration algorithms which yield only slightly worse coherence results.